 But that was then, let's focus up on 1968, the year this film came out, hitting a nice little nerve during a very turbulent and hopeful time.
 Up until this point in history the youth had a pretty serious voice, especially on campus, where they regularly made local and even national news protesting and holding sit-ins.
 It was the year that battles against sexism, racism, censorship, and sexual taboos raged and groups like the Rolling Stones could gather hundreds of thousands at the drop of a hat, and no cop on earth could make them disperse.
 If they wanted, these bands could start a real revolution with their long hair and their rock music.

-But the fear that they would has soon evaporated, overdoses and ennui saw to that.
-In the end it's really all about Altamont and the fearful way Melvin Belli and assorted city planners are forced to accommodate the crowds and not the other way around.
+But the fear on the establishment's end evaporated by the end of the Vietnam era, overdoses and ennui saw to that, and Manson and Altamont and the fearful way Melvin Belli and assorted city planners are forced to accommodate the crowds and not the other way around.
 You can feel the unease as the old powers bow to the whims of the young in GIMME SHELTER.
 And the way the wild anarchy of druggie California weirdness in turn overwhelms the music itself.

-On that note, it's to the credit of TV director Barry Shear that he can depict Max's massive shows of youth revolt via tinted stock footage of the Sunset Strip, a bonfire, parked motorcycles, stalled traffic, random shots of crowds dancing, tinted windows, blinking signs, other rock concert and earlier love-in crowds, skylines, and the Capital Building.
+On that note, it's to the credit of TV director Barry Shear that he can depict Max's massive shows of youth revolt via nothing more than tinted stock footage: the nightly crowds on the Sunset Strip, a parking lot bonfire, parked motorcycles, stalled traffic, random shots of crowds dancing, tinted windows, blinking signs, audiences from rock concert films and earlier love-ins, skylines, and the Capital Building -all whirled together in a color-styled Eisensteinian montage.
 In other words, nary a farthing spent on crowd scenes.
 An assortment of faces from the counterculture come and go, as is their wont: Bobby Sherman, Peter Tork, Gary Busey.
-As with most AIPs, there's less than a dozen people in the whole movie but if you're drunk or ten years-old it can seem like the most dangerous, expensive movie in the world.
+As with most AIPs, there's less than a dozen people in the whole movie but if you're drunk or ten years-old it can seem like the most dangerous, expensive, a bigger canvas suggested by drawing on parallel drive-in experiences.

 That's all good though, and awesome.
 There's also plenty of psychedelic light show madness and teeny bopper blonde hair.
-That said, the music still has traces of AIP's patented corniness; lazy horn sections remind you that the older generation making the film harbor unconscious resentment for their drive-in demographic.
-Shelly Winters eventually has to bow and gurgle to please them, and methinks we're meant to feel bad for her, or America.
+That said, the music still has traces of AIP's patented corniness: lazy horn sections remind you that the older generation making the film harbor unconscious resentment for their drive-in demographic, like the horn section is sneering as their talents are wasted on 1-4-5 rock tripe.
+But they shall play it or go to the camps!
+Even Shelly Winters eventually has to bow and gurgle to please them, and methinks we're meant to feel bad for her, for in her bloated, indiscriminate devouring does she not represent America itself?
 But America has always thrived on dissent.
 Sometimes the greatest patriots are those who would elect a mentally unstable sociopath "just to see what would happen." (you know who I mean).

-After WILD was over, I turned cable back on and there was this show on History Channel about '69 - The Sexual Revolution' and Hugh Hefner talking about how he and Shel Silverstein appreciated the free love movement more than the youth because they--he and Shel--had grown up in a more conservative time.
+After WILD was over, I turned cable back on and there was this show on History Channel: '69 - The Sexual Revolution' and Hugh Hefner talking about how he and Shel Silverstein appreciated the free love movement more than the youth around them because they--he and Shel--had grown up in a more conservative time.
 And I thought, like wow, dig, my generation is living the exact reverse!!
-I saw enough of it growing up in the 1970s that I've come to feel I'll never--no matter how debauched I become--ever live that free again, and the younger kids are threatened not by my moral rigidity, but my lack thereof; my preaching of a time before safety, health, environmentalism, and antidepressants (which are a lot like the daily LSD supplements in the re-grooving camps set up by Max).
-WILD IN THE STREETS reflects a time when the idea of freedom and the banners of sex, drugs, and rock and roll had permanently (we thought) done away with the nanny state Safety First Clydes and Anita Bryants, or at least reduced them to powerless Shelly Winters caricatures.
+I saw enough sexual liberation as a kid in the 1970s that I've come to feel I'll never--no matter how debauched I become--ever live up to that level of freedom, and the younger kids are threatened not by my moral rigidity, but my lack thereof; my preaching of a time before safety, health, environmentalism, and antidepressants (which are a lot like the daily LSD supplements in the re-grooving camps set up by Max) when sex didn't need apologies and guilt trailing after it, repression and fear blocking its path.
+WILD IN THE STREETS reflects a time when the idea of freedom and the banners of sex, drugs, and rock and roll had permanently (we thought) done away with the nanny state Safety First Clydes and racist, sexist, homophobic Anita Bryants, or at least reduced them to powerless Shelly Winters caricatures whose raving actually made the average Americans more tolerant.
 But our nation is nothing if not bi-polar, half terrified family man, half crazed druggie biker.

 That's the beauty of America - when you're always fighting yourself, you just can't lose.